QBI-Software/NEURON-tutorial/lessons/complex.md

 1. From the Main Menu, select **Window -> Print &amp; File Window Manager**
 1. The display shows red and blue boxes.
 The left red square represents your screen, and the blue squares are individual NEURON windows.
-  1. You can click on those windows you want to save in your session.
-These will translate to the right red square, which denotes the windows being saved into the session.
+  1. Click on those windows you want to save in your session - these will move to the right red square
+  1. Identify which square is which by moving the actual window around
-1. Click **Session -> Save selected** OR click **Session ->Save all**
+1. Click **Session -> Save selected** or **Session ->Save all**

-You can save this session to a file called **pyramidal_original.ses**.
+You can save this session to a file called **pyramidal.ses**.

 ![printfilemanager1]  ![printfilemanager2]

 ### STEP 3: Viewing the cell morphology

-1. Select **Topology** to display your neuron.
+1. Select **Topology** in **CellBuilder** to display your neuron.
 1. Use the *right click menu* or click on the small square in the top left corner of the canvas
 1. Select **View = Plot**, **zoom in/out** or **translate** to observe your neuron.

 ![cellbuilder_topol]

 >*Be careful not to left click as you will create new sections!
 If you make changes you do not want you can always close and reload your model.
-This is why it is vital to keep saving!
-Alternatively, observe your neuron in the subsets tab.*
+This is why it is vital to keep saving!*

 ### STEP 4: Defining a complex neuron